JerrolKrause/mello-angular-starter/README.md

 An Angular Seed/Starter based on the excellent https://github.com/AngularClass/angular2-webpack-starter.
-This repo's main purpose to kickstart loanDepot webapps with our main technology stack.
+This repo's main purpose to kickstart loanDepot webapps with our core technology stack.

 Includes the following additional elements:
 <ul>